RayBenefield/transmutation/readme.md

 that typically we just want to send a portion of the data out to a system, but have that part of the pipeline return the same data it was given without any modification.
 In **Transmutation** we do that with the `do()` operator.
-It will accept execute the promise without modifying the base "snowball" of data and when it is done the stream will continue.
+It will execute the promise without modifying the base "snowball" of data and when it is done the stream will continue.

 ```js
 import transmute from 'transmutation';